top of page

 The few girls.
 Who by chance become married, are put to shame before their own offspring, whenever the simplest and most natural questions are asked by the child as to its mother's parentage: This is owing to the child's mother being deprived of her rightful name and knowledge of her nationality.’ –The Child She Bare

-After leaving the Foundling Hospital, Hannah talks about the foundlings becoming a community in themselves and meet in secret due to the stigma.
-This is an interesting observation and perhaps we can imagine Hannah holding meetings with like-minded individuals as a way to fight and protest against the stigma and victimisation of foundlings and even gave birth to her memoir The Child She Bare.
+After leaving the Foundling Hospital, Hannah talks about the foundlings becoming a community in themselves and meeting in secret due to stigma.
+This is an interesting observation and perhaps we can imagine Hannah holding meetings with like-minded individuals as a way to fight and protest against the victimisation of foundlings which may have even given birth to her memoir The Child She Bare.

 The memoir critiques the institutional childcare system, highlighting the lack of emotional support and advocating for the recognition of children’s rights and dignity.
 Hannah’s story offers a deeply personal and critical lens on historical debates surrounding child welfare reforms and the societal stigmatization of illegitimacy during that era.

-Hannah went on to marry Frank Brown, an Art Master and they had one daughter, Nancy.
+Hannah went on to marry Frank Percival Brown (ARCA), an Art Master [5] and they had one daughter, Nancy.
 Hannah herself became an artist, exhibiting at the Royal Academy and contributing drawings to husband Frank's English Art Series.
-Despite her beginnings Hannah experienced a life well lived.
+Despite her foundling beginnings Hannah experienced a life well lived.

-If you visit the Foundling Museum, you'll be able to see a small display about Hannah that Rosie and Josie Pearse helped to curate.
+If you visit the Foundling Museum, you'll be able to see a small display about Hannah that Dr. Josie and Dr. Rosie helped to curate.

-[Copyright of this page belongs to Rosie Canning, so if you use this blog, please reference Rosie and Care Experience & Culture.]
+[nb.
+If you use this blog, please reference Dr. Rosie Canning & Dr. Josie Pearse, and Care Experience & Culture.]

 Recent Posts